adrianwarnock.com Adrian Warnock

 In January 2008, the following post was identified as the 7th all-time most popular post with readers of this blog.
 The 8th most-read post was my interview with C. J. Mahaney, who heads up Sovereign Grace Ministries.

-In this post I endeavor to explain that curious phenomenon—a charismatic Calvinist or "reformed charismatic."
+In this post I endeavor to explain that curious phenomenon—a charismatic Calvinist or “reformed charismatic.”
 There was a time when we were considered an oddity and people doubted our existence.
-Now, at least in England, reformed charismatics are on the ascendancy, and many Christians are intrigued by us.
+Now, at least in England, people are more aware of reformed charismatics, and many Christians are intrigued by us.

 With the resurgence of interest in things reformed and charismatic, I thought I'd post a bit on what I feel is a "reformed charismatic."
 Simply put, reformed charismatics are those people who are trying to foster a convergence by taking the best that is available from both charismatics and reformed people.
 If, like me, you are convinced of the following points, you might be a reformed charismatic: